Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/list-reports.md

 ---
 title: List reports
+description: Obtain a list of all asynchronously requested reports.
 navigation_weight: 4
 ---

 # List reports

-This code snippet shows you how to list all report requests with the specified status.
+This code snippet shows you how to list all asynchronous report requests with the specified status.
 If required, you can also specify a date range.

 ## Example